 Note: When a combination chart is defined with both the comboChart properties and the series#:riserShape property, area risers are drawn first in the back, then bars, then lines in the front.

-Box Plot Properties (boxPlotProperties)
+Box Plot and Statistical Box Plot Properties (boxPlotProperties)

-These properties control the general appearance of a box plot.
+These properties control the general appearance of a box plot or statistical box plot.

 The following code segment shows the properties with their default values: